BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs-2.md

 Starbucks knows certain things about what the customer might want.
 Since there are things they can make ahead, they have a nice selection of canned beverages (like the DOUBLESHOT) that the customer can just grab and go!

-The server has to do almost no work, huzzah!
+The server has to do almost no work, huzzah 🥳

 But Starbucks also knows that the customer might be picky ([I'm looking at YOU Edward](https://nypost.com/2021/05/03/tiktoks-edward-trend-inspires-viral-starbucks-coffee-order/)) so they're ready to make something crazy (the TikTok Special) on the fly.

-The server has to do a lot of work, dang!
+The server has to do a lot of work, dang 😰

 Finally, there might be some things the server can't provide.
 In this case the client will sneak into the bathroom with their hip flask (don't try this at home, always drink responsibly) and add their own whisky to the coffee.

-The server will do some work, and so does the client!
+The server will do some work, and so does the client 🍻

 ![Starbucks drinks: A doubleshot (as SSG), fancy tiktok special (as SSR), and coffe with a shot of whisky (as CSR).](/public/images/blog/tech/thinking-in-nextjs/starbucks-explains-nextjs-pages.jpg)

-So did you guess who Starbucks was in our scenario above?
+Can you guess who Starbucks is in the scenario above?
 Yes, Next.js!

 The three scenarios above are basically the same way you can choose to develop your pages in Next.js.